sanger-tol/hifi-trimmer/README.md

     end_pident: int (minimum pident requred to identify adapter in end window)
     end_length: int (minimum match length requred to identify adapter in end window)

-  Output: By default, writes BED to [prefix].bed, and a summary file with counts of adapter hits detected and filtered to [prefix].summary.
+  Output: By default, writes bgzipped BED to [prefix].bed.gz, and a JSON summary file with raw counts of adapter hits detected, counts identified after processing, and the total length of removed sequences per adapter to [prefix].summary.json.

 Options:
   -p, --prefix TEXT               Output prefix for results.
 Defaults to the